Zenitugo/AltSchool-SecondSemester-Exam/exam/Documentation.md

     4. Installing PHP with ppa:ondre
         This was done by first installing `software-properties-common`

-- To clone the repository I needed to configure apache and php first.
+- To clone the repository I needed to configure Apache and php first.
 This involved:

     1. Configuring PHP
-        - Restarting apache2 webserver
+        - Restarting the Apache2 webserver
         - Installing composer using `curl`
         - Moving the composer binary to the system directory.
     2. Configuring Apache